Nota-NetsPresso/RaCGEval/README.md

 # RaCAV-eval

 This repository contain the Retrieval-augmented Code generation with Answerability Verification (RaCAV) evaluation framework.
-Specifically, this repo includes benchmak dataset, pre-trained verification models checkpoints, inference and training script.
+Specifically, this repo includes benchmak dataset, pre-trained verification models checkpoints, inference and evaluation script.

 ## RaCAV dataset
 RaCAV dataset is designed to evaluate answerability verification task for code generation task with RAG scenario.
 See the [paper]() for more details.